poolshark-protocol/docs/site/content/tutorials/how-to-cover.md

 title: How to Cover
 ---

-# How to Mint a Cover LP
+# How to LP on Cover

 ## The process of providing liquidity to a Cover Position